microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/educationuser_list_classes.md

-# List classes
+---title: "List classes"description: "Retrieve a list of class objects.
+Note that if the delegated token is used, members can only see information about their own classes. "---# List classes

 Retrieve a list of class objects.
 Note that if the delegated token is used, members can only see information about their own classes.

 <!-- Please verify the revision to the delegated token text. -->

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|